nus-cs2113-AY2122S2/tp/docs/UserGuide.md

   <br>

 ### Deleting a session: `session /delete`
-Deletes an existing session so that you can remove sessions that you do not need.<br>
+Deletes an existing session so that you can remove sessions that you no longer need.<br>

 >Format: `session /delete /sid [SESSION_ID]`
 >* `[SESSION_ID]` refers to the unique identifier of the session.